Sometimes I write about something that has come before me, and so it is with this story about the dancer. I found a note about meeting Kenneth.

 He seemed to be hiding a bit under his sheet, looking at us with big eyes, and suddenly he started singing an old fashioned song, about a little sick girl in a hospital bed, wasting away from something that was wrong in her chest.

 We said goodbye, and not long after that I heard that he had died.
-His two friends that had gone home over night, were called to his bed in the morning, but then they were stopped because he had just died.
+His two friends that had gone home over night, were called to the hospital in the morning, but then they were stopped because he had just died.
 So they took their time and ate breakfast.

 When they arrived he was still warm, and his friend said that it was the last warmth they received from him, and that they loved him.